dbrown115/COMP-383-Design-Doc/README.md

 To test the ANIb tool for Streptoccocus and Streptomyces follow the same instructions as above except change where input and output to the correct paths for each respective species.

 ### running ANIb for *Streptomyces* genomes
-For *Streptomyces* the following changes should be made to the code:
+For *Streptomyces*, follow the instructions as seen in the *Mycobacterium* run, and implement the following changes to the code:

 ```bash
 cd ANIb/runanib_streptomyces.py